redblaze/static-on-rails/README.md

 ### app-name.js

-"bar.js" hosts the templating code to construct the application page.
+"bar.js" hosts the code to construct the application page.
 Here is an example:

 ```js
 var __m__ = function($, dom, cb) {